m-clark/R-II-Programming/README.md

 R-II-Programming

-This is the repo for the workshop that focuses on Part II of (the soon-to-be-renamed) [Data Processing and Visualization](https://m-clark.github.io/data-processing-and-visualization) notes.
+This is the repo for the workshop that focuses on Part II of [Practical Data Science](https://m-clark.github.io/data-processing-and-visualization) document.

 Run the following in your R session to get the notes and materials for the workshop.
 If you want, change the `destdir` to save the project in a specific place (not necessary, should default to desktop).
 It will open the RStudio project for you, after which you can close the one you have open now.